csnlcbtt/ysl-redesign11082025/replit.md

 ### Replit Deployment Configuration
 **Status**: ✅ **Fixed for Production Deployment**

-The deployment configuration has been updated in `replit.toml` to resolve the "dev command blocked" error:
+The deployment configuration has been updated to resolve Cloud Run compatibility issues:

 1. **Build Command**: Updated to array format `["npm", "run", "build"]`
 2. **Run Command**: Updated to array format `["npm", "start"]`
 3. **Deployment Target**: Set to `autoscale` for production scaling
 4. **Environment**: `NODE_ENV=production` configured
+5. **Server Binding**: Changed from `127.0.0.1` to `0.0.0.0` for Cloud Run compatibility
+6. **Health Check**: Added root endpoint `/` that responds with server status
-5. **Verified**: Both build and production start commands tested successfully
+7. **Verified**: Both build and production start commands tested successfully

+**Recent Deployment Fixes (August 12, 2025)**:
+- Fixed server binding to use `0.0.0.0` instead of `127.0.0.1` for container compatibility
+- Added health check endpoint at root path `/` that returns JSON status response
+- Maintains compatibility with existing frontend routing while providing deployment health checks

 **Deployment Steps**:
 1. Click the **Deploy** button in Replit interface
 2. System will automatically execute production commands
+3. Health checks will verify server is responding on root endpoint
-3. Application will be served from `dist/public` with optimized assets
+4. Application will be served from `dist/public` with optimized assets

 ### Environment Variables
 - `DATABASE_URL`: PostgreSQL connection string (required)